ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 You can control what content items can be uploaded and where by using imitations on the `content/create` and `content/publish` policies.

-A Location limitation limits the uploading to a specific location in the tree.
+A location limitation limits the uploading to a specific location in the tree.
 A content type limitation controls the content types that are allowed.
 For example, you can set the location limitation on a **Pictures** Folder, and add a content type limitation that only allows content items of type **Image**.
 This ensures that only files of type `image` can be uploaded, and only to the **Pictures** Folder.